marcglasberg/asyncredux.com/react/tutorial/sync-action.md

   constructor(readonly text: string) { super(); }

   reduce() {
-    let currentTodosList = this.state.todosList;
+    let currentTodoList = this.state.todoList;
-    let newTodosList = currentTodosList.addTodoFromText(this.text);
+    let newTodoList = currentTodoList.addTodoFromText(this.text);

-    return this.state.withTodosList(newTodosList);
+    return this.state.withTodoList(newTodoList);
   }
 }
 ```

-Note we also used the `withTodosList()` function to update the state with the new todos list,
+Note we also used function `state.withTodoList()` to create a new state with the new todo list,
-and then returned this new state.
+and then returned this new state from the reducer.

 ## What if the item already exists?